 In this case of isolated pad footing, steel bars tied together according to the structural engineer’s specifications are placed at the bottom of the footing pit.
 Column steel bars are also tied in place with the help of a bonding wire.
 Column formworks are erected around it for pouring concrete.

-- Pouring concrete: Before pouring concrete in the formwork architect and structural designer have approved the steel details and the quality of work, the concrete can be poured.
-Concrete for pouring can prepare on-site or the contractor may opt for ready mix concrete (RMC) if there are very large footings and large requirements of concrete.
+Pouring concrete: Before pouring concrete into the formwork architect and structural designer have approved the steel details and the quality of work, and the concrete can be poured.
+Concrete for pouring can prepare on-site or the contractor may opt for ready mix concrete (RMC) if there are very large footings and large requirements for concrete.

 Plinth Beam: After the column is constructed up to the Plinth beam level, the plinth beam is erected for the walls of the house to rest on.